Shih-Lun (Sean) Wu

 shihlun.JPG

-Hello!
+Hi, there!
 I’m Shih-Lun.
-I am a Ph.D. student in the EECS Department at Massachusetts Institute of Technology (MIT).
-I am fortunate to be advised by Prof. Anna Huang, and we strive to push the frontiers of music generation & interactions, and real-time generative models.
+I am a Ph.D. student in CSAIL & EECS at Massachusetts Institute of Technology (MIT).
+I am fortunate to be advised by Prof. Anna Huang, and we strive to push the frontiers of music generation & interactions, controllable generative models, and preference alignment/tuning.
+Recently, we built MIDI-LLM (with live demo!) by adapting Llama LLM for text-to-MIDI music generation.

-I recently graduated with a M.Sc. in Language Technologies from CMU’s Language Technologies Institute, School of Computer Science, where I was advised by Prof. Shinji Watanabe and Prof. Chris Donahue.
+I graduated in 2024 with a M.Sc. in Language Technologies from CMU’s Language Technologies Institute, School of Computer Science, where I was advised by Prof. Shinji Watanabe and Prof. Chris Donahue.
 I worked on controllable music generation, audio captioning, and spoken language understanding.
-I was a research scientist intern at the Audio AI Lab of Adobe Research for Summer 2023 (mentor: Dr. Nick Bryan), where we built Music ControlNet.
+I was also a two-time research scientist intern at Adobe Research (mentor: Dr. Nick Bryan), where we built Stemphonic (2025) and Music ControlNet (2023).

 My undergraduate research focused on symbolic-domain music generation, where I was advised by the wonderful Dr. Yi-Hsuan Yang.
 Feel free to listen to our model’s creative works here, or even compose with it!
 I’ve also worked with Prof. Chung-Wei Lin and Prof. Eunsuk Kang on formal verification under weakly-hard constraints.